ukrutt/pytest-flex-approx/README.md

-# Test mixed dicts with `pytest.approx()`
+# Flexible approx for pytest

 Development on a class for testing dicts with pytest.

- - Pytest currently tests dicts, however, for testing with `pytest.approx()` it only accepts shallow dicts where all `value`s are numbers.
+ - `pytest.approx` currently accepts only shallow dicts where all `value`s are numbers.

- - We want to accept dicts where there can be a combination of numbers and e.g. strings.
+ - This approx also accepts dicts that have a combination of numbers and e.g. strings.

 ## Installation